0000marcell/0000marcell/README.md

 ### Hi there 👋
-I'm a web developer the tools that I use are, Archlinux btw, i3wm, st, typescript, react, redux-toolkit, node and rails
+I'm a web developer the tools that I use are, Archlinux btw, i3wm, st, rails, typescript, react, redux-toolkit and node
-- 🔭 I’m currently working on my terminal clock app on my free time
+- 🔭 I’m currently working on my terminal note app in my free time
-- 🌱 I’m currently learning HDL and Algorithms
+- 🌱 I’m currently learning about Blockchain
 - 💬 Ask me about: what's poppin
 - 📫 How to reach me: 0000marcell@gmail.com
 - ⚡ Fun fact: when I came out the womb I was thuggin